 - Lampshaded in an issue of Catwoman where she has an adventure in Miami and notes that she will soon run out of rooftops if she doesn't change up her strategy that works so well in Gotham and NYC.

 - In Bookhunter, Cowboy Cop Agent Bay shoots down a power line and uses it to swing between two rooftops.

-- An oft-talked about gaffe in Star Wars: Return of the Jedi is that Luke and Leia's Building Swing off of Jabba's skiff involved a rope that could not physically be attached to either Jabba's skiff or the rescue speeder.
+- An oft-talked about gaffe in Return of the Jedi is that Luke and Leia's building swing off of Jabba's skiff involved a rope that could not physically be attached to either Jabba's skiff or the rescue speeder.